 Research group The Umeå Space Plasma Physics Group focuses on studying naturally occurring plasmas in the solar system.

-The group is also playing an active role in pursuing being part of current and future space missions for example ESA's Comet Interceptor mission, which will be launched in 2029 and provide the first multi-point measurements at a comet ever.
-The spacecraft will be launched to the Sun-Earth Lagrange point L2, and wait there for a dynamically new comet, that is to say, a comet that is passing through the inner solar system for the first time, to appear.
+The group is also playing an active role in current and future space missions, for example ESA's Comet Interceptor mission, which will be launched in 2029 and provide the first ever multi-point measurements at a comet.
+The spacecraft will be launched to the Sun-Earth Lagrange point L2, and wait there for a dynamically new comet, that is to say, a comet that is passing through the inner solar system for the first time.
 Then the spacecraft will move to intercept that comet in a fast flyby.
 Just before the comet encounters the spacecraft, it will separate into three parts that each will collect data along its own trajectory through the cometary plasma environment.

-The group is also a collaborator on the NASA's Lunar Vertex joint lander and rover payload suite to the Moon to explore a locally magnetized area on the lunar surface, planned to be launched in December 2023.
-The Space Plasma Physics Group has also been actively working with the Umeå Lunar Venture project.
+The group is also a collaborator on the NASA's Lunar Vertex joint lander and rover payload suite to the Moon to explore a locally magnetized area on the lunar surface.
+It is planned to be launched in December 2023.
+Our group has also been actively working with the Umeå Lunar Venture project.
 The aim is to put the first electric field instrument ever on the surface of our moon.
-The project has been conducted in collaboration with, among others, the German company PT Scientists.
+The project has been conducted in collaboration with undergraduate students and the German company PT Scientists.